psychdatascience/FDS-CourseOne/004_TU_TheTerminal.md

 ### 2.3. `cd` – Change Directory

 - To navigate into a directory, use `cd [directory_name]`.
-If your want to jump into a directory that is in your current directory, you just type is name after `cd`.
+If you want to jump into a directory that is in your current directory, you just type its name after `cd`.
 So, for example, if you have a "Documents" directory in your current folder, you can jump into it with:
   ```
   $ cd Documents
   ```